 1. Collective versus individual rights

 The SCC commented that, while Aboriginal and treaty rights are collective in nature, certain rights may be exercised by individual members of a First Nation and may have individual aspects.
-The SCC commented that in appropriate circumstances, individual members may assert certain Aboriginal and treaty rights.13 In our view, this is correct and is not a new proposition at law.
-Many Aboriginal rights cases have involved the assertion of Aboriginal and treaty rights by individuals, including raising such rights in their defense to regulatory or criminal charges.
+The SCC commented that in appropriate circumstances, individual members may assert certain Aboriginal and treaty rights.
+In our view, this is correct and is not a new proposition at law.
+Many Aboriginal rights cases have involved the assertion of Aboriginal and treaty rights by individuals, including raising such rights in their defence against regulatory or criminal charges.

 However, the SCC declined to go further and attempt to classify or develop categories of Aboriginal and treaty rights or to distinguish collective versus individual rights.
 The SCC held that, on this appeal, it was not necessary to do so, and confined its conclusions to what was needed to determine the issues at hand; it held that the issue of abuse of process was determinative.
 Whether there may be any value in creating categories of collective versus individual rights in future cases remains to be seen.